hwanggu-corgi/hwanggu-log/update.md

 1. Corgi add progress #396 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_create in a1fs.c, over♥♥
         - Corgi working on adding code to function #2
+            - Corgi working on adding code for `initialize_inode_file`
             - Corgi working on adding test functions for `initialize_inode_file`
-    - [on hold] Corgi working on a1fs_mkdir in a1fs.c, over♥♥
+    - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding code #208
-            - Corgi fixing file system not being written to disk error
+            - Corgi completed fixing file system not being written to disk error
             - Corgi checking to make sure all is well on virtual machine before merge request
             - Corgi completed working on adding testing functions [1 of 1]
             - Corgi completed fixing compiling errors